mvuco00/Ethereum-ToDoList/README.md

 truffle console
 ```

 - ToDoList is the name of the smart contract that is created in migrations folder.
-We retrive deployed copy of smart contract and assign it to variable todoList
+We retrive deployed copy of smart contract and assign it to the variable todoList

 ```
 todoList = await ToDoList.deployed()